 Important Note: A Lulu ISBN will not be registered if the book or eBook is not submitted for Distribution.
 For more information see What Distribution Services Does Lulu Offer?

 Lulu offers free ISBNs in the Lulu Publishing Wizard.
-If you would like to assign an ISBN to your print book project, choose Make it Public and Assign an ISBN to sell your book in online stores like Amazon as well as the Lulu Marketplace when starting your publishing project.
-For eBooks, choose Sell Everywhere.
+If you would like to assign an ISBN to your print book project, choose Sell on Lulu, Amazon, Barnes & Noble, and more when starting your publishing project.
+For eBooks, choose Sell this book.